colinabarry/game480-obsidian/3. Machination/Tasks/Custom art.md

 	    - [ ] [[]]
     - [ ] Varied expressions
 - [ ] Character animations
+    - [ ] axe: swing back according to easing function, then strain to hold it in place, then drop the axe and wait a small moment before you can try again, for flow.
+End hold state is below optimum
+    - [ ] pickaxe:
 - [ ] Buildings
     - [ ] P's house
     - [ ] Smithy